 Rank List Publication

-The TNEA 2025 rank list will be released on June 27, 2025.
+The TNEA 2026 rank list is expected to be released on June 29, 2026.
 Only listed candidates can proceed with counselling.
-Rankings are based on Higher Secondary marks, community category, and applicable reservations.
-Your rank decides your priority in seat allotment among nearly 3 lakh applicants.
+Rankings are based on Higher Secondary (Class 12) marks, community category, and applicable reservations.
+Your rank decides your priority in seat allotment.

 Strategic Choice Filling

-In TNEA 2025, the choice filling window will stay open for three days.
+In TNEA 2026, the choice filling window is expected to stay open for approximately three days once announced.
 You can select and rearrange as many colleges and branches as you want during this period.
 Consider college reputation, branch preference, and location before locking your choices.
-If you don’t lock them manually, the system will auto-lock at the deadline.
+If you do not lock them manually, the system will auto-lock at the deadline.
 Your final allotment depends on these choices.

 Seat Allotment and Confirmation